jjcxdev/chambersmediaserver/jellyfin-library.md

 - S03E03 Seeds of Shadow
 - S03E04 The Road to the Spear
 - S03E05 Tel’aran’rhiod
+- S03E06 The Shadow in the Night
 - S03E07 Goldeneyes
+- S03E08 He Who Comes with the Dawn

 ### The White Lotus (2021)